MSK Diagnostic Ultrasound Scan | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call

 Tendon ruptures

-Limitation: The TFCC can not be assessed with POCUS.
+Limitation: The TFCC cannot be assessed with ultrasound.
 MRI is the best modality for assessing suspected injuries to this part of the wrist.

 Hip